Joel Sternfeld, New York City (Rush Hour - First Pictures series), 1976, 12’ x 15’, Epson print, courtesy Xippas Gallery and Joel Sternfeld

 108 rue vieille du temple

-Joel Sternfeld: a leap in time?` In 1969 Sternfeld (b.1944, NY) began working with a 35 mm camera and Kodachrome film.
-This was the opening chapter of career which asserted him as a precocious master of color photography and composition.
-During that decade, he also developed traits that appear in his mature work.
-The result was illustrated in a book published by Steidl, First Pictures (2011).
+Joel Sternfeld (b.1944) began working with a 35mm camera in the late 60s.
+The resulting pictures were published by Steidl in First Pictures (2011).
 In 1987, his legendary American Prospects series was first published.
-Using an 8’x10’ large format camera, he was able to forge a new vision, which presented the contingencies of human and natural events in a form reminiscent of narrative tableaux containing intimate details.
-Although some aspects of his early work, such as street photography were left behind, the booth project aims to demonstrate that a strong body of work such as American Prospects came about with many strings attached, the end which may found in his First Pictures.
+Using an 8’x10’ large format camera, Sternfeld was able to forge a new vision which presented the contingencies of human and natural events in a form reminiscent of narrative tableaux containing intimate details.
+Although some aspects of his First Pictures (such as street photography) were left behind, there remains clear continuities with American Prospects.
+One the most important lies in the importance of Josef Albers’s Interaction of Color (1963) theories which carry a great influence on his work.